djangulo/britecore_application/README.md

     $ curl https://raw.githubusercontent.com/kennethreitz/pipenv/master/get-pipenv.py | python

 Keep in mind that some distributions alias python 2 as python, and python3 for python 3.

+#### Additional deployment notes<a name="addtl-deployment-notes"></a>

+Besides the dependencies above, the scripts make heavy use of [gnu sed](https://www.gnu.org/software/sed/) and [gnu grep](https://www.gnu.org/software/grep/).
+Remember that if any of the scripts fail to run, you can just run the commands manually to deploy.

 [Back to TOC](#toc)